-✓ HHS bought nearly 30 million courses of COVID-19 therapies, including monoclonal antibodies and antivirals, for patients who get sick.
-This includes bebtelovimab, a monoclonal antibody to treat COVID-19 including the Omicron and BA.2 variants, which was co-discovered by AbCellera in collaboration with NIAID scientists and developed by Eli Lilly.
+We've bought nearly 30 million courses of COVID-19 therapies, including monoclonal antibodies and antivirals, for patients who get sick.
 Courses are provided to states and territories weekly, at no cost.

-Supporting COVID-19 testing access and equity to drive early disease detection and intervention
+Supporting testing access and equity to drive early disease identification and intervention

-- HHS secured a historic amount of funding to bolster testing in the near and long-term. - Invested \$3 billion to accelerate the production of rapid tests and expand capacity.
-As a result, ASPR has more than quadrupled the number of rapid at-home tests available since first making those investments in September. - HHS went from almost no over-the-counter (OTC) antigen tests on the market in January 2021 to 300 million tests per month in December 2021.
+- Fought for and secured a historic amount of funding to bolster testing in the near and long-term. - Invested \$3 billion to accelerate the production of rapid tests and expand capacity.
+As a result, ASPR has more than quadrupled the number of rapid at-home tests available since first making those investments in September. - We went from zero OTC antigen tests on the market in January 2021 to 300 million tests per month in December.

-Centered equity: HHS provides testing access where it is needed most, including communities at higher risk, testing for uninsured individuals, and to support the Increasing Community Access to Testing program, which has tested more than 29 million people in more than 10,000 pharmacies and more than 800 surge sites.
-There are also now over 10,000 state- and locally-run community sites offering free testing with FEMA or CDC support - for a total of over 20,000 free testing sites across the country.
+Centered equity: Provide testing access where it is needed most, including communities at higher risk, testing for uninsured individuals, and to support the Increasing Community Access to Testing program, which has tested more than 29 million people in more than 10,000 pharmacies and more than 800 surge sites.
+There are also now over 10,000 state-and locally-run community sites offering free testing generally with FEMA or CDC support - for a total of over 20,000 free testing sites across the country.